allykim12002/schedule_helper/README.md

+# CSCI 104 Project
-# A program that creates weekly employee schedules
+A program that creates weekly employee schedules